Saturday, December 13, 2008

 Some annoying things are false.

-Questionable 1st Premise, so Overall Bad (even though the structure is good)
+Questionable 1st Premise, so Overall Bad (even though the structure is good)8) If Sean sings, then students cringe.

 Sean isn't singing right now.